lodauria/Individual_Assignments/aws/README.md

 ## Lambda functions
 Create a python lambda function called `myReaction` using a role with full access to IoTCore and DynamoDB.
 In the code section paste the content of `myReaction.py`

 Create a python lambda function called `dashboard_handle` using a role with full access to IoTCore and DynamoDB.
 In the code section paste the content of `dashboard_handle.py`.
-Use as trigger an API gateway with CORS enabled.
-The API gateway endpoint has to be substituted inside the web interface script `s3_bucket/myScript.js` at line 6.
+Create an HTTP API gateway trigger with CORS enabled.
+The API gateway endpoint has to be substituted inside the web interface script `s3_bucket/myScript.js` at line 6 in the `url` attribute.

 ## IoT Core
 In IoT Core create a thing called `mydevice`, generate and download the necessary certificates (they will be used in the Mosquitto borker setup).